50+ Common (& Not So Common) Literary Devices for 2024

 32. Irony

-Irony is one of the trickiest literary devices to define, best grasped through absorbing examples.
-But a workable definition goes something like this:
+Irony is one of the trickiest literary devices to define, but a workable definition goes something like this:

 Irony is using a word or phrase that usually signifies the opposite of what the speaker intends to say, for comedic or emphatic purposes.
 Irony can also be an event that works out contrary to the expected, and can often be funny.